 In the case of pilots, for example, HR will need to gather and document many records in order to interview, hire, and terminate such employees.
 Flight Ops will need to gather and document records pertaining to pilot readiness, competency, etc.

-Optimized records management allows each division and part of your company to organize and manage these employee records in the process and tasks that best fits that division.
-Doing this ensure that employee records:
+Optimized records management allows each division and part of your company to organize and manage these employee records in the process and tasks that best fit that division.
+Doing this to ensure that employee records:

 - Are not overly complex; and

 - Allow subject-matter experts to manage employee records in their expertise:

 - Should HR be in charge of record-keeping pilots' competency records?

 Optimized record keeping software includes built in templates.
 These templates are useful because they are:

 These templates will likely be an improvement on your own record-keeping processes.
 That being said, different organizations will also have record-keeping requirements that are unique.
 Built in templates are configurable, meaning that you can: